District of Columbia Overtime Laws

 District of Columbia Overtime Rates

-In the District of Columbia, overtime rates refer to additional compensation that employees may be entitled to receive when they work beyond their regular working hours.
-Any employee working more than 40 hours per week is entitled to at least 1.5 times the regular hourly pay for every hour over 40 worked in a week.
+In the District of Columbia, any employee working more than 40 hours per week is entitled to an overtime rate of at least 1.5 times the regular hourly pay for every hour over 40 worked in a week.

-According to the District of Columbia’s overtime laws, overtime pay is required for any non-exempt employees.
+According to the District of Columbia’s overtime laws, overtime pay is required for any non-exempt employee.

-However, an employee’s overall eligibility for overtime pay is based on job duties or business they are involved in.
+However, an employee’s overall eligibility for overtime pay is based on job duties or industries they are involved in.

-Learn more about Overtime Exceptions and Exemptions in the District of Columbia and Overtime Rights in the District of Columbia through our detailed guides.
+Learn more about Overtime Exemptions in the District of Columbia and Overtime Rights in the District of Columbia through our detailed guides.

 Compensatory Time in the District of Columbia